An Immersive Audio-Visual Activation by Sound/Multimedia Artists The Holladay Brothers

 Stemming from the concept of emergent phenomena and blurring the boundaries of imagination, ColorSong is a visual, immersive experience where music becomes the performer rather than a performance.
 A popular example illustrating emergent phenomena is that of fireflies which can spontaneously synchronize without a “head” firefly providing directives.

-Featuring an array of varying sized lamps, original musical compositions, and the DJ duo, Emergence was conceived as a way to re-envision the ambience of a space and is uniquely adaptable to compliment any environment, indoors or outside.
-Designed to activate and invigorate unconventional spaces, the installation of forty to one-hundred retrofitted, networked lamps are masterfully controlled through pre-programmed loops and patterns performed in real-time.
-The lamp shades also act as screens for projection mapping to display sequences of images that captivate with color and surprise.
+Featuring an array of varying sized lamps, original musical compositions, and the DJ duo, ColorSong was conceived as a way to re-envision the ambience of a space and is uniquely adaptable to compliment any environment, indoors or outdoors.
+Designed to activate and invigorate unconventional spaces, the installation of forty to one hundred retrofitted, networked lamps are masterfully controlled through pre-programmed loops and patterns performed in real-time.
+The lampshades also act as screens for projection mapping to display image sequences that captivate with color and surprise.
 A viscerally hypnotic experience, ColorSong is a magical duet between light and sound.

 The Holladay Brothers have presented ColorSong at TED@IBM, SxSW, and in their recent collaboration with Bose.